hellms/dell-democenter.github.io/Module_5_4.md

 And set the Protection Protocol to NFS on the Asset.
 This is an Asset Level Setting and can be changed by Modifiying te Asset Configuration.
-This will trigger a asset reconfiguration and sets the Mount Paths to the Boost NFS Exports in the Clients COnfiuration.
+This will trigger a asset reconfiguration and sets the Mount Paths to the Boost NFS Exports in the Clients Confiuration.

+Monitor the Activities and continue with the next step when all Oracle Configuration Jobs has been finished.

+Hint:

+Leverage the *Get-PPDMActivities* you learned in earlier sessions

 ```Powershell
 $Asset | Set-PPDMOIMProtocol -ProtectionProtocol NFS